mforssen/LaTeX/README.md

 By May Lynn Forssen

-The file

-    notes.cls

-is a LaTeX class for taking notes.
+The file `notes.cls` is a LaTeX class for taking notes.
+The file `sample_notes.tex` is a sample LaTeX file made using the class.

-## Usage
+### Usage

 In the preamble, you can define the following: